tamzi/klonq/README.md

 ### deployed ghost blog
  - This is a tutorial on how to Deploying a [ghost](http://ghost.org/) blog on heroku.
  - Ghost is an Open Source application dedicated to content publishing.
-Ghost is built on Node.js. this measn you have to have [node js](http://nodejs.org/) installed.
+Ghost is built on Node.js.
+ - This means you have to have [node js](http://nodejs.org/) installed.
+Its pretty straight forward.
+Head over to [nodejs.org](http://nodejs.org/) and check it out!

 #### Documented steps to install below:
  1. Created a repo on github.(This one..only had github's default readme when it started)